rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

 When writing a new feature, **create a subdirectory to store your tests**.
-For example, if you are implementing RFC 1234 ("Widgets"), then it might make sense to put the tests in directories like:
+For example, if you are implementing RFC 1234 ("Widgets"), then it might make sense to put the tests in a directory like `src/test/ui/rfc1234-widgets/`.

-- `src/test/ui/rfc1234-widgets/`
-- `src/test/run-pass/rfc1234-widgets/`
-- etc

 In other cases, there may already be a suitable directory.
 (The proper directory structure to use is actually an area of active debate.)